Josh-XT/AGiXT/docs/README.md

 ## Documentation

 Need more information?
 Check out the [documentation](https://josh-xt.github.io/AGiXT) for more details to get a better understanding of the concepts and features of AGiXT.

+## Other Repositorities

+Check out the other AGiXT repositories at https://github.com/orgs/AGiXT/repositories - these include the AGiXT Hubs, AGiXT Streamlit Web UI, AGiXT Python SDK, AGiXT TypeScript SDK, and more!

 ## Contributing